The Bangladesh Genocide (1971)

 Sometimes Words Don't Suffice

 Religious and sectarian divide have time and again insitigated mobs to spill blood in this part of the world.
-In fact, the Indian sub-continent itself has remained a witness to such gruesome killings that have often been religiously and politically motivated.
+In fact, the entire Indian sub-continent itself has remained a witness to such gruesome killings that have often been religiously and politically motivated.
 They remain the talk of the town for a while but soon collective amnesia takes over and it's business as usual.
-Some of the pictures below are a reminder of that ugly past.

 The Inquiry Commissions, Trials & Post War Scenario